avi-perl/Hebrew/README.md

 The text in these examples and used in testing were sourced from [Sefaria](https://github.com/Sefaria/Sefaria-Export).

+## Future Plans
+My intention is to override some built-in python functions for a more seamless but opinionated developer experience.
+For example, slicing using the python `[0:1]` syntax, `len(my_he_string)`, equality checks, and more.
+`my_he_string.string` is always available when access to the true unicode characters is needed.

 ## Contributing
 Contributions in the form of pull requests are very welcome!
 I'm sure many more helpful methods related to hebrew text could be helpful.